carpben/coding_notes/Redux patterns/redux+typescript.md

 ## Part 1 - Redux + Typescript

-Redux is rightly known as the gold standard for managing application state in Javascript.
-It separates app state from ui elements, and organizes the most important part of an application - app state and app logic in a coherent way.
-But many programmers complain that Redux requires too much boilerplate/ is too verbose, and is just not worth it.
+Redux is currently recognized as the gold standard for managing application state in ReactJS.
+It separates app state from UI elements, and organizes the most important parts of an application which are the app state and app logic in a coherent way.
+However, many programmers still complain that Redux requires too much boilerplate and is too verbose and therefore is just not worth it.
 Many avoid it, some use Mobx instead.

 Typescript on the other hand is the gold standard for writing Javascript.
-It provides two important benefits - code safety and better editor/developer experience.
-But here again, some are reluctant to use Typescript since it requires type definitions, and hence - more verbose code.
+It provides two important benefits which are code safety and better editor/developer experience.
+But again, some are reluctant to use Typescript since it requires type definitions and hence more verbose code.

 I suggest that Typescript integrates perfectly with Redux (and Redux like patterns).
-Together they allow for code which isn’t just safe organized and maintainable, but also lightning fast to write (less code and better support from the editor).
+Together they allow for code which isn’t just safe, organized and maintainable, but also lightning fast to write (less code and better support from the editor).
 That is if we don't just add Typescript on top of our Redux code, but design our code according the the features Typescript has to offer.

 ### Traditional Redux pattern
-First let's look at a traditional redux pattern, by looking at Redux official basic tutorial.
+First let's take a look at a traditional redux pattern, by looking at Redux's official basic tutorial.

 ```js
 //actions.js